 Most people have their tonsils taken out as children, but occasionally, an adult ends up requiring the surgery.
-People always say that's better to get your tonsils taken out as a child; this is mostly because adults tend to experience more complications from the surgery and during the recovery.
+People always say that it's better to get your tonsils taken out as a child; this is mostly because adults tend to experience more complications from the surgery and during the recovery.
 Sometimes, however, an adult tonsillectomy is necessary.

 Here's what you may face when going in for the surgery, as well as how to cope with the aftermath.

 Warning: This article contains somewhat graphic images of tonsils.
 They are SFW, but perhaps not safe for a queasy person!

 Really, I would only recommend getting your tonsils removed if you have to.
 If you're frequently getting sore throats or tonsilitis, then it's something to look into.